Hello people! Today we are going to quickly show you basic tricks and commands for the terminal in GNU / Linux.

 Stop the execution of a command

-To stop the execution of a command, either because it is taking too long or because he hung up, press Ctrl + X.
+To stop executing a command, either because it is taking too long or because it hangs up, press Ctrl + C.

-We can autofill pressing the TAB key either to finish writing a command or to show us that there are options available.
+We can autocomplete by pressing the TAB key either to finish typing a command or to show us what options are available.